Many newer vehicles have replaced, the traditional key-style ignition switch, with a push button start.

 Defective, Push Button Start Button

 - You have the correct key fob and the battery inside the fob is good.
 But, nothing happens, when you press the start engine button or use the fob, to press the start button.
-Consequently, you may have to, replace the defective start engine button with a new one.
+Consequently, you may have to replace, a defective start engine button, with a new one.

 Dead, Car Battery